ljw1004/csharpspec/csharp/classes.md

 The accessor declarations consist of an *add_accessor_declaration* and a *remove_accessor_declaration*.
 Each accessor declaration consists of the token `add` or `remove` followed by a *block*.
 The *block* associated with an *add_accessor_declaration* specifies the statements to execute when an event handler is added, and the *block* associated with a *remove_accessor_declaration* specifies the statements to execute when an event handler is removed.

 Each *add_accessor_declaration* and *remove_accessor_declaration* corresponds to a method with a single value parameter of the event type and a `void` return type.
 The implicit parameter of an event accessor is named `value`.
 When an event is used in an event assignment, the appropriate event accessor is used.
 Specifically, if the assignment operator is `+=` then the add accessor is used, and if the assignment operator is `-=` then the remove accessor is used.
 In either case, the right-hand operand of the assignment operator is used as the argument to the event accessor.
-The block of an *add_accessor_declaration* or a *remove_accessor_declaration* must conform to the rules for `void` methods described in §10.6.10.
+The block of an *add_accessor_declaration* or a *remove_accessor_declaration* must conform to the rules for `void` methods described in [Method body](classes.md#method-body).
 In particular, `return` statements in such a block are not permitted to specify an expression.

 Since an event accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declared in an event accessor to have that name.